jg-digital-media/jgdm_wordpress_starter/readme.md

 + You will need to set up a backend database to power your unique/dynamic content; store your plugins and set up your themes.

 + Each WordPress theme requires at least an **index.php**, a **functions.php**, a **style.css** and a **screenshot.png**.

++ If you wish, you can use the SASS precompiler to generate your theme styles style.css.
+If you are using SASS, the watch command in your command line tool is `sass --watch style.scss:style.css` in the project root directory.

 + Each WordPress plugin requires its own directory, php file of the same name and should be included in the ```wp-content/plugins``` directory of a WordPress installation.